 \subsubsection{Assessing the significance of approximate EEPs}

 Using the duality between $k$-means clustering and minimizing the projection error we can efficiently search for the partition closest to an EEP given a set of $k$ eigenvectors $\bm V_k$.
-Optimizing~\cref{eq:opt_projection_error} via $k$-means will always provide a result, even if the inferred partition $\widehat{\bm H}$ is far from being an EEP.
-Therefore, it will be necessary to check if the resulting partition $\widehat{\bm H}$ is significantly close to being an EEP.
+Optimizing~\cref{eq:opt_projection_error} via $k$-means will however always provide a result, even if the inferred partition $\widehat{\bm H}$ is far from being an EEP.
+Therefore, it is necessary to check if the resulting partition $\widehat{\bm H}$ is significantly close to being an EEP.